-Respective layers after digestion and centrifugation were resuspended in PBS to a total of 5 ml.
-First, to distinguish adipocytes from floating lipid droplets released from broken adipocytes, cells were stained with Nile Red (AdipoRedTM) (Cambrex, Walkersville, MD) and Hoechst 33342 (Dojindo, Kumamoto, Japan).
-Cells stained with both Nile Red and Hoechst 33342 were defined as adipocytes, while cells stained only with Hoechst 33342 but negative for Nile Red were defined as non-adipocytes.

-Particles stained only with Nile Red were defined as floating lipid droplets.
+Respective layers after digestion and centrifugation were resuspended in phosphate-buffered saline to a total of 5 ml.
+First, to distinguish adipocytes from floating lipid droplets released from broken adipocytes, cells were stained with Nile Red (AdipoRed) (Cambrex, Walkersville, Md.) and Hoechst 33342 (Dojindo, Kumamoto, Japan).
+Cells stained with both Nile Red and Hoechst 33342 were defined as adipocytes, and cells stained only with Hoechst 33342 but negative for AdipoRed were defined as nonadipocytes.
+Particles stained only with AdipoRed were defined as floating lipid droplets.

-Next, to distinguish viable cells from dead cells, cells were stained with Hoechst 33342 and propidium iodide (PI) (Sigma-Aldrich, St. Louis, MO).
-This staining distinguished four types of nucleated cells: viable adipocytes (positive for Hoechst 33342, negative for PI, and including lipid); dead adipocytes (positive for PI and including lipid); viable cells other than adipocytes (positive for Hoechst 33342, negative for PI, and not including lipid); and dead cells other than adipocytes (positive for PI and not including lipid).
+Next, to distinguish viable cells from dead cells, cells were stained with Hoechst 33342 and propidium iodide (Sigma-Aldrich, St. Louis, Mo.).
+This staining distinguished four types of nucleated cells: viable adipocytes (positive for Hoechst 33342, negative for propidium iodide, and including lipid); dead adipocytes (positive for propidium iodide and including lipid); viable cells other than adipocytes (positive for Hoechst 33342, negative for propidium iodide, and not including lipid); and dead cells other than adipocytes (positive for propidium iodide and not including lipid).
 Erythrocytes, which are not stained with the nuclear staining, were not counted in this study.
 Samples were placed on a hematocytometer under a microscope.
-At least three fields (×100) were randomly photographed and the number of cells in each group counted.
-Then, the total cell number obtained from 1 g suctioned adipose tissue was calculated.
+At least three fields ($\times 100$) were randomly photographed and the number of cells